iudx/iudx-catalogue/README.md

 * Running tests needs a few steps to be completed first

   - Make sure you get a Class-3 client certificate from <https://ca.iudx.org.in/>
-  - Once a certificate has been obtained, run the create client keystore script with the following options
+  - Once a certificate has been obtained, run the ``create_client_keystore`` script with the following options

   ```
     ./create_client_keystore <certificate.pem> <private_key.pem>
   ```
-  - The above script will create a client keystore file ``client.jks`` using which can be used for testing.
+  - The above script will create a client keystore file ``client.jks``.
 Now run

   ```
     cd docker